BrianSeong99/PolygonPoS_Milestones/README.md

 With the introduction of milestones:

 - Finality is **deterministic** even before a checkpoint is submitted to L1.
-After a certain number of blocks (minimum 12), a milestone is proposed and validated by Heimdall.
+After a certain number of blocks (minimum 12), a milestone is proposed and voted by Heimdall.
 Once 2/3+ of the network agrees, the milestone is finalized, and all transactions up to that milestone are considered final, with no chance of reorganization.

 - Separation of Checkpoints and Milestones: Checkpoints still occur every 256 blocks (minimum) and are submitted to Ethereum.
 However, milestones provide much faster finality on the Polygon chain itself, using Heimdall layer for finalization, improving the user experience significantly.

 ![Finality After Milestones](./pics/milestones.png)

-Finality achieved after at least 12 blocks confirmation and 4 blocks of buffer, as well as a consensus period among the validators (approx. 1-2 minute)
+Finality achieved after at least 12 blocks confirmation and 4 blocks of buffer, as well as a voting period among the validators (approx. 1-2 minute)

 ### 3.2 Using the Milestone API